devsalmon/dao-chat-app/README.md

 yarn build
 ```

 Go to chrome://extensions/ click on 'Load unpacked' and select the build folder.
+You should now be able to view the extension in chrome if you pin it to the browser.